Makoto Sakurai: 2021 Japanese general election

 Sakurai was a candidate in the 2021 Japanese general election for the Japan First Party in the Tokyo 15th district.
 He received 9,449 votes or 3.96% which was the highest percentage of votes he received to date.
 The party also received 33,661 votes in the Tokyo proportional representation block.

+2024 Tokyo gubernatorial election

+Sakurai was a candidate in the 2024 Tokyo gubernatorial election for the Japan First Party.
+He received 83,600 votes or 1.2%.